KBCB: Abandoned sale to Fox Television Stations

 On September 19, 2014, Venture Technologies Group reached an agreement to sell the station to Fox Television Stations for $10 million; the purchase was submitted for Federal Communications Commission (FCC) approval on October 3.
 The purchase came amid speculation that Fox was interested in having an owned-and-operated station in the home market of the Seattle Seahawks football team, whose games primarily air on Fox as members of the National Football Conference.
 Fox had reportedly threatened to not renew KCPQ's affiliation when its affiliation agreement ended in January 2015, while the broadcaster had made similar transactions in other NFC markets, such as purchasing the network affiliate serving the San Francisco Bay Area, where the 49ers play, as well as a station in Charlotte, North Carolina, home to the Carolina Panthers.

 On October 17, 2014, Fox announced that it had reached a deal to maintain its affiliation with KCPQ through July 2018—agreeing to a reverse compensation arrangement.
 Following this development, Fox's application to acquire KBCB was dismissed by the FCC on November 20, 2014.
 On March 3, 2020, Fox completed its purchase of KCPQ and sister station KZJO after coming to terms with the stations' new owner, Nexstar Media Group, which had acquired KCPQ via its purchase of Tribune Media.

 On January 1, 2015, KBCB replaced its affiliation of ShopHQ with that of the Sonlife Broadcasting Network.
 In March, the SD simulcast on 24.2 was replaced by Jewelry TV.
 Home shopping channel QVC was added on subchannel 24.3 in July 2017.
 February 2018 saw home shopping retailer Evine (the legal successor to ShopNBC/ShopHQ) added to channel 24.2 and Jewelry TV moved to channel 24.4.
 Evine returned to its previous name, ShopHQ, on August 21, 2019.
 In September 2020, ShopHQ ceased airing and was replaced with a "This channel is available for lease" notification.

-Sale to Tri-State Christian Television
+Sale to TCT

-On February 8, 2021, Venture Technologies Group announced that it would sell KBCB to Marion, Illinois–based Tri-State Christian Television for $7.74 million, including a $2 million cash donation.
+On February 8, 2021, Venture Technologies Group announced that it would sell KBCB to Marion, Illinois–based Total Christian Television for $7.74 million, including a $2 million cash donation.
 The sale was completed on April 30, and KBCB became the third station in the Seattle market to be owned and operated by a religious organization (alongside KTBW-TV and KWDK).
 Christian programming from TCT's satellite channel now broadcasts on channel 24.1 and Sonlife airs on subchannel 24.2, as a result.
 Having gone dark since the sale, channels 24.3 and 24.4 began transmitting again in March 2022, carrying Newsmax TV and Shop LC, respectively.
 Subchannel 24.5 was added at the same time, displaying a static message that a yet to be named channel is coming soon.
 Newsmax TV was dropped in December of the same year.